Sisyphus6ix/Todo-app/README.md

 ### Things to do!
 - Focus on function of page
-- Work on displaying stored projects with button to add tasks
+- Work on displaying stored projects
+- Work on adding tasks to projects